 On 16 April 2018 the European Commission awarded the Horizon Prize on Engine Retrofit for Clean Air at a ceremony during the Transport Research Arena (TRA) in Vienna, Austria.

-Current engines, while certified on test stands according to the Euro standards in force, exhibit higher noxious emissions while driving on the road.
-The prize aims at spurring the development of new technologies that can be applied to existing diesel engines and powertrains to reduce emissions of pollutants in real driving conditions to the lowest level possible, in order to improve air quality issues in European cities.
+The prize aimed at spurring the development of new technologies that can be applied to recent EURO 5 and EURO 6 diesel engines to reduce emissions of pollutants in real driving conditions to the lowest level possible, in order to improve air quality in European cities.

 European citizens in many urban areas suffer from serious health impacts due to air quality issues.
 This prize aims at reducing the pollution produced by the existing fleet by promoting the development of retrofittable technology (i.e. devices or modification of existing engines).
 The implementation of the technology should extend the life of retrofitted vehicles while greatly reducing their impact on the urban environment and could allow city authorities to consider measures to encourage their use to solve air quality issues.

 - According to the European Environment Agency air pollution is the top environmental risk factor of premature death in Europe

 - Tests affirm that on-road NOX emissions of light-duty diesel vehicles differ substantially between laboratory testing and actual on-road driving, with average discrepancies of 4-7 times even for very recent vehicles

 - WHO studies reveal that exposure to air pollutants during pregnancy has been associated with adverse birth outcomes, including reduced foetal growth, pre-term birth and spontaneous abortions

 - Recent studies on air pollution suggest that exposure in early life can significantly affect childhood development and trigger diseases like allergies, asthma or diabetes later in life